jupyter-book/mystmd/packages/jtex/docs/index.md

 description: jtex is a command line tool and library for rendering LaTeX documents from Jinja-style templates.
 ---

 `jtex` is a command line tool (CLI) for rendering $\LaTeX$ documents from Jinja-style templates.
-This package uses [nunjucks](https://mozilla.github.io/nunjucks/) as the template engine with a modified environment and syntax that plays well with $\LaTeX$'s markup.
+This package uses [nunjucks](https://mozilla.github.io/nunjucks/) (a port of Jinja) as the template engine with a modified environment and syntax that plays well with $\LaTeX$'s markup.

 **Goals**